 Co-ownership conflicts often arise from a lack of knowledge of the rules governing the immovable, a lack of communication or transparency, or from an unresolved misunderstanding.

 The mediator is chosen by the parties by mutual agreement, directly or through a third party.
-Before initiating mediation, the mediator informs the parties of his role and duties.
-He also specifies the applicable rules and the length of the process.
+Before starting the mediation session, the mediator informs the parties about their rights and duties.
+In particular, it informs them about the voluntary nature of the mediation, the documents to be signed at the beginning of the mediation, the confidentiality and the duration of the mediation process.

-During this stage, the facts, arguments and needs of the parties are taken into account.
-As the mediation progresses, solutions are proposed, until an outline of an agreement emerges from the exchanges and is put down in writing.
-This agreement does not have the enforceability of a judgment.
+During this stage, the facts, arguments and needs of the parties are considered.
+As the mediation progresses, solutions are proposed, until the parties involved reach an agreement.
+The mediator then prepares a mediation agreement.
+This agreement, which does not have the enforceability of a judgment, is confidential and must reflect the wishes of the parties.
 It is predicated on the goodwill of the parties involved, unless it is decided that it constitutes a transaction.
 This transaction (between the parties) has henceforth the authority of res judicata and will be susceptible of forcible execution as soon as it has been homologated by the court.

 The declaration of co-ownership